 Mr. Lev is a Managing Director of Loeb Holding Corporation.
 Prior thereto he was Vice Chairman and Director of USCO Logistics.
 From 1995 through early 2000 he was Executive Vice President of Corporate and Legal Affairs of Micro Warehouse Inc., a $2.5 billion direct marketer of brand name personal computers and accessories to commercial and consumer markets.
 He also served on Micro Warehouse's four-person Executive Committee with global responsibility for legal and regulatory affairs, human resources, corporate communications, risk management and facilities.
 From 1995 through 2002 he was also a member of the Board of Directors of the Roper Organization.
 Prior to 1995, Mr. Lev engaged in the private practice of law.
 During this time he was instrumental in the acquisition of USCO from Uniroyal and the initial formation of Micro Warehouse.
 He is a 1965 graduate of Wesleyan University in Middletown, CT, and a 1968 graduate of the University of Virginia School of Law.
 Mr. Lev is a member of the Connecticut, Virginia and Supreme Court bars.
 He is on the boards of directors of Flagler Construction Co, LLC; Pittsfield Plastics Inc.; and VirtualScopics Inc. (NASDAQ=VSCP).
 Additionally, Mr. Lev served on the board of directors of Integral Systems Inc, a principal Air Force provider of satellite command and control systems, which was recently sold to Kratos Inc.

 Mr. Tcherepnine is a Managing Director of Loeb Partners Corporation, President of Loeb Partners Management, Inc., and a board member of Loeb Holding Corporation.
 He joined Loeb, Rhoades & Co. in 1962.
 He started in the Research Department and spent most of his years with the firm in portfolio management and in international institutional sales, and as manager of the New York International Department, a post which he held until the firm was sold in 1979.
-Since the establishment of Loeb Partners Corporation, he has concentrated on asset management and supervising the firm's securities brokerage affiliate which he still manages.
-In addition, Mr. Tcherepnine serves as a Registered Options Principal.
+Since the establishment of Loeb Partners Corporation, he has concentrated on asset management.
 He has a B.A. from Harvard College and served for two years as an officer in the U.S. Army Artillery.